-Huawei launched an entry-level smartphone Honor Play 7 in China with an amazing affordability, with the price even below $100!
+Huawei launched an entry-level smartphone, Honor Play 7, in China with amazing affordability, with a price even below $100!
 This comes four days after the launch of the much-hyped Honor 10 on May 15.

 Honor Play 7 sports a 5.45-inch FullView IPS display supporting 1440 x 720 pixels with the new extra-tall 18:9 aspect ratio.
 The cover of the 2.5D curved glass adds some style points to the appearance.